 Note: Keep in mind that the order of the conditions is significant and USM Anywhere follows a specific order in the rules conditions; they are read from left to right.
 In addition, if your rule includes the packet_type and plugin_device fields they should always go first and in that order.

 The rule has been created.
-You can see it from SETTINGS > RULES.
-See Orchestration Rules for further information.
+You can see it from Settings > Rules.
+See Orchestration Rules for more information.